aryafikriii/TUBES_SA_2022/README.md

 ### How to Run
 ### 15-Puzzle Solver using Breadth First Search
 1. Open 1301204066_15-Puzzle BF.py
-2. Edit line 248 to enter the instance puzzle
+2. Edit line 248 to input the instance puzzle
 3. Run

 ### 15-Puzzle Solver using Branch and Bound
 1. Open 1301204066_15-Puzzle Bnb.py
-2. Edit line 160 to enter the instance puzzle
+2. Edit line 160 to input the instance puzzle
 3. Run

 <p align="right">(<a href="#top">back to top</a>)</p>